Does Eviction Show Up on Background Check? (Notice To Vacate Rule)

 The reasons that can be used to avoid eviction are often dictated by local laws but explaining financial hardships, or that you are waiting on rental assistance or something similar are common reasons for the court to at least delay the eviction.

-Does An Eviction Show Up on a Criminal Background Check?
+Does an Eviction Show Up on a Criminal Background Check?

 If an eviction was officially filed with the courts, then the eviction will show up on a criminal background check.
 Even if the individual is able to avoid eviction, a pending eviction will likely show up on a background check, the same as criminal charges that do not result in convictions often do.